 Sarah Mathews | Head Coach

-Sarah Mathews begins her first season as the College's new head coach for the women's basketball program.
+Sarah Mathews begins her second season as the College's head coach for the women's basketball program.

 Mathews comes to Bridgewater after three seasons as the head coach at Keuka College in Keuka Park, N.Y.
 This past season the Wolves finished the season with a 14-10 overall record.
 Keuka was 11-7 in conference play, good for a third-place finish in the North Eastern Athletic Conference North Division.